ricardonovelot/Demos-/README.md

 <p>
     Approach every interaction with intention. <br> <br>
-    Names is an iOS app designed to help you capture and remember the people you meet, along with notes about them. <br> <br>
+    Names is designed to help you capture and remember the people you meet, along with notes. <br> <br>
     Perfect for events or gatherings, cultivate relationships by ensuring you remember the important details. <br>
 </p>

 <h2>TestFlight</h2>